top of page

 Q1: What builds a resilient workforce in your industry?

 In our industry, safety is more than compliance — it’s part of our DNA and our company culture.
+We do not tolerate disrespect of any safety rule.
+Our entire operation is based on the personal responsibility of every employee to protect each other’s health and safety.

 Q2: What has been your toughest people decision?